 Back in 2009 I had no real idea of what autism was.
 I knew it was a disability and I’d seen Rain Man, that was it.
 I’d never met anyone who was autistic and I never expected it to play any part in my life.

-Autism quickly became part of our everyday life.
-It became our normal.
+Autism quickly became part of my everyday life.
+It became my normal.

 To celebrate World Autism Awareness Day, here’s 20 things that I’ve learnt about autism over the last few years that I think are important everyone should know.

-They’re all from my point of view as a parent of 2 autistic children, what I have learnt from them, and what I have learnt from others in the autism community on our journey.
+They’re all from my point of view as a parent of 2 autistic children, what they have taught me, and what I have learnt from others in the autism community on our journey.